 As if we needed more reasons to celebrate the Mediterranean Diet, it turns out that it’s not only good for our bodies, it’s also best for the planet.
-While I regularly share the personal health benefits of the Med Diet, in honor of Earth Day today, I wanted to focus on how the healthiest diet in the world is also the healthiest diet for the world.
+While I regularly share the personal health benefits of the Med Diet, I want to focus on how the healthiest diet in the world is also the healthiest diet for the world.

 You may not know that as much as 25% of the carbon emissions produced today are caused by agriculture and factory farming—about the same amount that is produced by electrical power production.
 Consequently, we can do a lot to protect the earth by modifying our diets, and an international commission, EAT-Lancet, actually released guidelines in 2019 for a healthy and sustainable global diet.
 The good news is that their recommendations sound just like the Greek-Mediterranean Diet: